HyunP-dev/HyunP-dev/README.md

 - Development a simple demonstration kiosk using Linux and Arduino
 - Write a MessengerBot script to run customized functional chatbot
 - Development the Scraper GUI Program for a specific sites
-- Development a customized functional Slack chatbot using Apps Script
+- Development a customized functional Slack chatbot using Google Apps Script

 ### Company Experience
 - AbleSECU (2024.
 02. ~ 2024.
 10.), Customer Service Engineer